Updated: May 30, 2022

 By adding plant-based high-fiber foods, you can positively improve your health.
 Incorporating a variety of foods especially vegetables, beans, whole grains, fruit, nuts, and seeds, as well as foods with live probiotics, you can improve your gut bacteria.

+Get a customized weekly meal plan with recipes and shopping lists, as well as email and texting support here ($97 a month).
 Hi!
 My name is Tatum Nolan and I'm a dietetic student in the Coordinated Program at Georgia State University.
 My passion for nutrition has inspired me to pursue a career as a registered dietitian.
 I have many interests in nutrition and specifically love the individualized care to patients that RD's provide!
 I'm excited to learn about blogging and the benefits of plant-based eating.